AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 | PUT         | Update         | message body     |
 | DELETE      | Delete         | URL parameters   |

-Note: Only the GET method will be used in this sample as it targets clients limited to read permissions, the [OCS waveform sample](https://github.com/osisoft/OSI-Samples-OCS/blob/main/docs/SDS_WAVEFORM.md) is available and more in depth to cover every HTTP method.
+Note: Only the GET method will be used in this sample as it targets clients limited to read permissions, the [ADH waveform sample](https://github.com/osisoft/OSI-Samples-OCS/blob/main/docs/SDS_WAVEFORM.md) is available and more in depth to cover every HTTP method.

 ## Configure the Sample

 Included in the sample there is a configuration file with placeholders that need to be replaced with the proper values.
 They include information for authentication, connecting to the SDS Service, pointing to a namespace, and retrieving stream data.

-### OSIsoft Cloud Services
+### AVEVA Data Hub

 First, a valid namespace Id for the tenant must be given.
 In SDS, a namespace provides isolation within a Tenant.
 Each namespace has its own collection of Streams, Types, and Stream Views.
 It is not possible to programmatically create or delete a namespace.
-If you are a new user, be sure to go to the [Cloud Portal](http://cloud.osisoft.com) and create a namespace using your tenant login credentials provided by OSIsoft.
+If you are a new user, be sure to go to the [Cloud Portal](http://datahub.connect.aveva) and create a namespace using your tenant login credentials provided by AVEVA.
 You must provide the namespace Id of a valid namespace in `appsettings.json` for the sample to function properly.

 The SDS Service is secured using Azure Active Directory.
 The sample application is an example of a _credential client_.
 Credential clients provide a client Id and secret that are authenticated against the directory and are associated with a given tenant.
 They are created through the tenant's Security portal.
 The steps necessary to create a new client Id and secret are described below.

-Log on to the [Cloud Portal](https://cloud.osisoft.com) and navigate to the `Clients` page under the `Security` tab, which is situated along left of the webpage.
+Log on to the [Cloud Portal](https://datahub.connect.aveva) and navigate to the `Clients` page under the `Security` tab, which is situated along left of the webpage.
 This sample program covers data retrieval, so the client provided needs to have access to said data.

-To create a new client, click `Add Client` in the top pane of the page and follow the prompts, ensuring that the appropriate roles are assigned to allow the client to read values from the PI to OCS stream to be used.
+To create a new client, click `Add Client` in the top pane of the page and follow the prompts, ensuring that the appropriate roles are assigned to allow the client to read values from the PI to ADH stream to be used.

 To create a new secret for a client, select the client and click the `Add Secret` button under the client details pane then follow the prompts.
 Note that the secret is only displayed at the time of creation and cannot be retrieved at a later time.